Koena-C/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that changes current working directory to the previous one
+script that lists all files (even ones with names beginnig with a period character, which are normally hidden) in the current directory and the parent